muhammadBadawy/Plagiarism_Detection/README.md

 * Selecting "good" features, by analyzing the correlations between different features.
 * Createing train/test `.csv` files that hold the relevant features and class labels for train/test data points.

-**Notebook 3: Train and Deploy Your Model in SageMaker**
+**Notebook 3: Train and Deploy The Model in SageMaker**

 * Uploading train/test feature data to S3.
 * Defineing a binary classification model and a training script.
 * Training the model and deploy it using SageMaker.
-* Evaluate your deployed classifier.
+* Evaluate the deployed classifier.

 ---